Health Foundation Year for Medicine

-This programme is intended for school-leavers – applicants who are currently studying A level or equivalent qualifications.
-It is not open to graduates, students who have already commenced or completed another HE programme or overseas applicants.
+This programme is intended for school-leavers, i.e. applicants who are currently studying A-Level or equivalent qualifications.
+It is not open to graduates, students who have already commenced or completed another HE programme, or applicants with international fees status.

 Applicants must meet the following Essential Criteria from Group 1 and 2 to be considered for this route.
 Applicants must provide evidence of meeting the essential criteria at the point of application.
 We will send you an email to request this information.

 - Attended a non-selective maintained school for GCSEs and a maintained school for A-Levels (we recognise that generally non-selective schools and sixth-form colleges may use some form of selection for students wishing to undertake A-Levels)

 - Attended a school for GCSEs with an attainment 8 score below national average (level set on an annual basis).

 For schools without an attainment 8 score only, we will consider schools where the % of students on free school meals is above the national average OR if this is not available, we will consider POLAR 4 data, quintile 1 of the school.

 Applicants must also meet one of the following -

 - Parent(s) or guardian in receipt of means-tested benefit(s)